popina/ovh_rest_api/README.md

 # OvhRestApi

-TODO: Write a gem description
+This is a gem to interact with OVH RESFTULL API 1.0

 ## Installation